marintoro/Rainbow/README.md

 alt="drawing" width="800"/>
 </p>

-This scheme allowed me to use R-IQN Ape-X for the task of autonomous driving using [CARLA](http://carla.org/) as environment.
+This scheme allowed us to use R-IQN Ape-X for the task of autonomous driving using [CARLA](http://carla.org/) as environment.
 That led me to win the
 [CARLA Challenge](https://carlachallenge.org/results-challenge-2019/)